Robust inference with knockoffs

 Above, $D^{(j)}$ is the product of an arbitrary marginal distribution for $X_{-j}$ and of the conditional $\Phj$. \end{definition} In words, with estimated conditionals $\Phj$, we choose $\Pt$ to satisfy pairwise exchangeability with respect to these $\Phj$'s, for every $j$.
 (As before, we remark that this only needs to hold for $j\in\nulls$ to ensure FDR control, but since in practice we do not know which features are null, we require~\eqnref{swap_j_only_approx} to hold for every $j$.)

-To see why this is an extension of \eqnref{swap_all_approx}, note that if the $\Phj$'s are mutually compatible, then any algorithm operating such that~\eqnref{swap_j_only_approx} holds for each $j$, obeys \eqnref{swap_all_approx} as well.
-In particular, in the exact model-X framework setting where~\eqnref{swap_distribution} is satisfied, \propref{swap_j_only} implies that the distribution $\Pt$ is pairwise exchangeable with respect to $\Pj$, i.e.~with respect to the true conditional distribution of $X_j$, for each $j$.
+To see why this is an extension of \eqnref{swap_all_approx}, note that if the $\Phj$'s are mutually compatible, i.e.~there is some distribution $\PhX$ with conditionals $\Phj$ for each $j$, then any algorithm operating such that~\eqnref{swap_j_only_approx} holds for each $j$, obeys \eqnref{swap_all_approx} as well---this is because, for each $j$, we can apply~\eqnref{swap_j_only_approx} with the distribution $D^{(j)} = \PhX$.

-As far as generating knockoff copies obeying~\eqnref{swap_j_only_approx}, imagine we have a mechanism, which, when we input the distribution $\PX$ of $X$, will produce exchangeable knockoffs obeying~\eqnref{swap_distribution}.
-Supposing that the estimated conditionals $\Phj$ are all compatible with some joint distribution $\PhX$ on $X$, then if we instead provide $\PhX$ as input to this mechanism, it instead produces knockoff copies with the desired property.
+Now let's consider the question of how we might generate knockoff copies obeying~\eqnref{swap_j_only_approx}.
+In the setting where our estimated conditionals $\Phj$ are all compatible with some joint distribution $\PhX$ on $X$, constructing knockoff copies in this approximate scenario is no different from the exact model-X knockoffs framework---if we have some mechanism which, when we input the joint distribution $\PX$ of $X$, will produce exchangeable knockoffs obeying~\eqnref{swap_distribution}, then we can instead provide our estimated joint distribution $\PhX$ as input to produce knockoff copies that satisfy~\eqnref{swap_all_approx} and, by extension, satisfy~\eqnref{swap_j_only_approx}.
 Hence, if the $\Phj$'s are mutually compatible, then all the mechanisms producing valid knockoffs under exact knowledge of $\PX$---we mentioned a few in the previous section---can be readily used for our purposes.
 Later in \secref{examples}, we will also give an example of a mechanism producing valid knockoffs satisfying~\eqnref{swap_j_only_approx} under incompatible $\Phj$'s.